techidaily/site-ios-pokemon-go/source/_posts/which-pokemon-can-evolve-with-a-moon-stone-for-apple-iphone-xs-max-drfone-by-drfone-virtual-ios.md

 Pokémon Go players anticipate new evolutions with much excitement.
 This is because evolutions take the gaming experience to another level.
 After being kept waiting, Pokémon Go players finally have a reason to put a smile on their faces.
 Pokémon Go has unleashed an important item for the evolution of generation 5 Pokémon in the Unova region.
 This item is called Unova Stone.
 In this article, we explain to you through every aspect and concept that pertains to Unova stone Pokémon go evolution.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZeYbTVeaXg0?si=rwLL1DbBoX26BGjm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1.
 Unova Stone Evolution

+### What is Unova Stone

+![Unova Stone](https://images.wondershare.com/drfone/2020/unova-stone.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U6lCtLUeROA?si=se6OFuis9JpcTGJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

-### What is Unova Stone

-![Unova Stone](https://images.wondershare.com/drfone/2020/unova-stone.jpg)

 Unova Stone is one of the latest evolutions added in Unova's region to the game of Pokémon.
 It is a black and white item that is used to evolve certain Pokémon, specifically from Unova.
 This is akin Sinnoh Stone that was used to evolve Pokémon from Sinnoh Regio.
 However, Unova Stone is only capable of evolving Generation 5 Pokémon from the Unova region.
 It means you cannot use Unova Stones to evolve Pokémon from previous generations.
 Even though there are plenty of emerging Pokémon and Shiny Pokémon worth collecting, there are scores of trainers who understand the real value of adding Unova Stones to their inventory.
 By accumulating them, they can seamlessly achieve evolution with some Pokémon in the Unova region.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How Can you Obtain Unova Stone in Pokémon Go?